broadinstitute/poasta/README.md

 POASTA is based on the A* algorithm and accelerates alignment through three algorithmic innovations:

-a.
-A novel heuristic for POA that prioritizes alignment states with a low minimum remaining gap cost (light-colored squares);
+1. A novel heuristic for POA that prioritizes alignment states with a low minimum remaining gap cost (light-colored squares);
    i.e. states where the unaligned query sequence length is similar to the path lengths to the POA graph end node τ.
-b.
-Reducing the number of computed alignment states by combining the A* algorithm with a depth-first search component, greedily aligning matches between the query and a path in the graph (black arrow).
+2. Reducing the number of computed alignment states by combining the A* algorithm with a depth-first search component, greedily aligning matches between the query and a path in the graph (black arrow).
 Adjacent insertion and deletion states are only queued when encountering a mismatch (squares with dashed borders).
-c.
-Using knowledge about superbubble topology to prune states not part of the optimal solution.
+3. Using knowledge about superbubble topology to prune states not part of the optimal solution.
 POASTA checks whether the best-case alignment paths (blue and green arrows) from a state under test (red square) can improve over the costs of implicitly opened gaps from prior reached bubble exits (bordered squares).